 Hans laughed and led the way to their table.
 ‘Just don’t drool,’ he said.

-In his study, Heinrich could hear the scrape of chairs as the guests took their seats at the dinner tables.
+Alone in his study, Heinrich could hear the scrape of chairs as the guests took their seats at the dinner tables.
 He had the book open on his lap again, but was staring out of the window at the last rays of sunlight leaving the grounds.
 Pretty soon it would be dark, and in a few hours the moon would rise.
 At that time, if her timing was correct, Olga would have all the guests out on the lawn, and the moon would once again reveal the curse of the werewolf, as it had done for three hundred years.

 He sighed again.

 Silence descended on the lawns as the guests turned towards the eastern horizon.
 Dinner had been served and well received, and then Olga had led the guests out of the house and onto the lawns, to await the rising of the full-moon.
-At the moment it was dark, but pretty soon the moon was going to come over that hill, and then the moment they had all been waiting for would arrive.
+At the moment it was dark, but pretty soon the moon was going to come over that hill, the moment they had all been waiting for would arrive.

 Standing on the veranda and joined by Hans, Olga watched as the first thin slither of silver crested the hill, and felt the hair stand up all over her body as the curse awakened.
 It started as a tingling, an itch she felt she had to scratch, but pretty soon the burning started at the base of her spine, moving up and taking control of her body.
 Now the hair was growing all over her body, brown streaked with silver.
-Before her hands could start changing she ripped the T-shirt over her head and then started undoing her jeans.
+Before her hands could start changing she ripped the T-shirt over her head and, with a snarl, started undoing her jeans.
 It was always so bloody awkward to do these things once the wolf inside had come out.

 Moments later, where Olga and Hans had been, two silver-backed werewolves stood looking down at what was taking place on the lawns below the veranda.

 Olga watched the man closest to her.
-It was the one who had looked like such an odd person before, with his sticky-out lower jaw, bandy legs and flat nose.
+He was the one who had looked like such an odd person before, with his sticky-out lower jaw, bandy legs and flat nose.
 Now, in the silver light of the moon, she saw what was going on.
 The man started changing, and as the change happened and he got rid of his clothes, she could see what had happened in his past.
 Where a funny looking man had stood was now an ugly dog, a British Bulldog.
 She could still see the flat nose, bandy legs and the elongated lower jaw.
-The dog looked at her, whined, and walked over to the nearest tree, where it peed against the tree trunk, becoming the first of the were-dogs to give its scent to the night.
+The dog looked at her, whined, and walked over to the nearest tree, where it peed against the tree trunk, marking its territory, becoming the first of the were-dogs to give its scent to the night.

-Next to Olga, Hans was watching the neat blond woman who had arrived in the Toyota transform into what could never ever be described as a werewolf, but could definitely be described as a Labrador.
-It stood looking at the melee of changing going on around it for a second or two, and then bounded off, jumping and running through the crowd in absolute joy of being a dog under the full moon.
+Next to Olga, Hans was watching the neat blond woman who had arrived in the Toyota transform into what could never, ever be described as a werewolf, but could definitely be described as a Labrador.
+It stood looking at the melee of changing going on around it for a second or two, then bounded off, jumping and running through the crowd in absolute joy of being a dog under the full moon.

-Hans watched it go, hoping that the poor man, or rather dog, would have enough presence of mind not to venture into the village, or at least to come back before the moon set and he turned back to a human.
+Hans watched it go, hoping that the poor man, or rather dog, would have enough presence of mind not to venture into the village, or at least to come back before the moon set and he turned back into a human.

-On the lawn, moving among the dogs that were now sniffing each other from behind in that strange greeting that dogs all around the globe had, a few werewolves were also moving.
+On the lawn, moving among the dogs that were now sniffing each other from behind in that strange greeting that dogs all around the globe has, a few werewolves were also moving.
 Olga noticed how they were using just a bit of self-control.
 They knew they were guests here, and it would be bad manners to start fights with the dogs.
 They also knew these dogs were different from normal domestic dogs.
 They were werewolves, even if somewhere in the past something had gone wrong with their breeding.

 Humans were not all the werewolves had mated with.
 Driven from villages, towns and cities, they had sought a life of their own, had joined each other to form little packs that would roam the forest.
 But sometimes a wolf had been alone, there had been no other wolves.
-And then the urge would become too big, and friendships would be formed with some of the domestic village dogs.
+And then the urge to mate would become too big, and liaisons would be formed with some of the domestic village dogs.

 Soon, he knew, there would be new entries in the book, new bloodlines and breeding.
 But from now on, the werewolves would not frown upon it.
 They would think it normal, natural that dog and dog should come together.
 And it would all be Olga’s fault.